DWANGO: History

 DWANGO was created in 1994 by Bob Huntley and Kee Kimbrell in Houston, Texas.
 Huntley had wanted to transition his company Interactive Visual Systems from providing video training to online gaming services.
 After completing initial development on the service, the two of them pitched the idea to id Software; John Carmack and other id staff were largely uninterested, but the duo found support in John Romero.
 Jay Wilbur negotiated a deal for 20% of DWANGO's revenues and Romero worked on the project, releasing the first version of the DWANGO software with the shareware release of Heretic.
 Since it predated widespread consumer access to the Internet, players had to dial long distance to Houston.
 Even so, it was wildly popular, and the creators reaped a healthy profit from the subscription fees.
 Initial players paid $1.95 an hour, but by early 1995 the price dropped and ten thousand subscribers were paying $8.95 a month, some calling from as far as Italy and Australia.
 The company set up headquarters in New York City.
 Soon they set up a franchising system.
 A flat fee of $35,000 was charged to set up a server and the franchisee could keep the rest of the profits.
 In four months, 22 servers were set up across the country.
 In 1996, the service expanded to cover Japan, Singapore and South Korea.

 By 1997, the company had systems in 23 cities around the world, but its user base was shrinking.
 In March, Interactive Visual Systems signed a deal with Microsoft to set up a section on the Internet Gaming Zone in an attempt to compete with increasingly popular Internet multiplayer services.
 The channel officially went live in December 1997; the launch had been delayed due to technical issues with the software that automatically disconnected users from the Internet then connected them to DWANGO's servers.
 Bob Huntley had hoped the move would increase his service's user base, but it fell short of expectations.
 DWANGO increasingly relied on its low latency (guaranteed 70 ms or less) to compete with services which were cheaper and offered more content.
 The "DWANGO Zone" was at the time only one of two pay sections of the site, charging an hourly rate.
-By this time, rival services such as Mpath, TEN and Heat.net had emerged, offering free multiplayer options in addition to paid services.
+By this time, rival services such as Mplayer.com, TEN and Heat.net had emerged, offering free multiplayer options in addition to paid services.
 The company attempted a major marketing initiative earlier in the year that was aborted when they were unable to raise sufficient investment capital.
 They were also struggling to get developers to add support for DWANGO to their games.
 Many of the titles supported by the service, such as Quake and Total Annihilation were already playable over the Internet for free.
 With increased competition and decreasing game support, DWANGO's subscriber base dwindled.
 It was formally shut down in 1998.
-However, its division in Japan continued to do well and continued operation as DWANGO Co.
+However, its division in Japan continued to do well and continued operation as DWANGO Co., Ltd.